 understanding distress

-Distress can affect anyone and is a natural response to challenging situations.
-It reflects intense emotional pain, which can interfere with daily life and wellbeing.
+Distress can affect anyone and is a natural response to challenging or traumatic situations.
+It reflects intense emotional pain or anguish, which can interfere with daily life and wellbeing.
 Understanding distress and how to manage it is essential for maintaining good mental health and quality of life.

-Distress can also come in ways like sadness, anxiety and irritability, along with physical symptoms like headaches, muscle tension and sleep problems.
-It is important to recognise the signs of distress early and take steps to manage it effectively.
-There are various resources and support services to help individuals cope with distress.
+Distress can look different for everyone.
+Symptoms can range from sadness, helplessness, anxiety and irritability to factors that affect your physical health, like headaches, muscle tension and sleep problems.
+It’s important to recognise the signs of distress early and take steps to manage it effectively, especially when it becomes persistent.

 as everyday stress

-While everyday stress is a common response to daily pressures, distress is a more severe form of emotional suffering that can significantly impact one’s mental and physical health.
+While stress is a common response to daily pressures, distress is a more severe form of emotional suffering that is a response to challenging situations.
+Distress can affect a person’s ability to function in daily life.

 ignoring distress